 When a P-GW receives an initial access request (e.g.Create Session Request or Proxy Binding Update) message for a given APN, the P-GW may (depending on the configuration for this APN) send a Diameter AA-Request to a Diameter server.
+This message may contain parameters, e.g. the tuple which includes the user-id and the UE IPv4 address and/or IPv6 prefix.
 The Diameter server authenticates and authorizes the user.
 If the Diameter server is also responsible for IPv4 address and/or IPv6 prefix allocation the Diameter server shall return the allocated IPv4 address and/or IPv6 prefix in the AA-Answer message.

 When PDN type is IPv4v6 and deferred IPv4 addressing via IPv4 address pool in the AAA server is used, the P-GW may intiate Diameter re-authorization procedures after successful initial attach for the purpose of IPv4 address allocation or to renew the lease for a previously allocated IPv4 address.
 In this case, the P-GW shall set the Session-Id to the value used in the initial access request, the Auth-Request-Type AVP to "AUTHORIZE_ONLY" and the 3GPP-Allocate-IP-Type AVP to the type of IP address to be allocated in the AA-Request message sent to the AAA server.
 See subclause 16.4.7.2 for the conditions to use 3GPP-Allocate-IP-Type AVP in AA-Request messages.
 If the P-GW is using DHCPv4 signalling towards the UE and the Diameter server includes the Session-Timeout attribute in the Access-Accept, the P-GW may use the Session-Timeout value as the DHCP lease time.
 The P-GW shall not set the DHCPv4 lease time value higher than the Session-Timeout value.
 The P-GW may renew the DHCP lease to the UE without re-authorization towards the AAA server providing that the new lease expiry is no later than the Session-Timeout timer expiry.
 If the P-GW wishes to extend the lease time beyond the current Session-Timeout expiry, it shall initiate a new AAA re-authorization.